 The main part of the Explorer shows your cost graph: a graphical representation of your cloud costs (y-axis), over a span of time (x-axis.)

-The top left displays your total cost represented in the data you are viewing.
-Below that we represent how much the cost has changed when compared to the same filtered dimensions in the previous time period.
+In the upper left of the window that displays the graph, the total cost is displayed, followed by the absolute and percentage change in cost from the previous time period.
+These values represent your Cost of Change, telling you how much the cost has changed when compared to the same filtered dimensions in the preceding time period.

-For example: If you are viewing all of your EC2 service charges for the last 7 days, CloudZero will show you how this cost compares to your EC2 service charges for the 7 days preceding that time.
+For example, if you are viewing all of your EC2 service charges for the last seven days, CloudZero shows you how this cost compares to your EC2 service charges for the seven days preceding that time.
+Note that the preceding time period is not represented on the chart visualization.
+The Cost of Change numbers let you to see at a glance whether the data you are viewing represents an increase or decrease in spend.

 Cost Types